 Click the blue Expedia name for a list of hotels and guest houses near the show.
 The venue is already built into the link but when the list comes up you do have to enter your dates and change the number of rooms and guests, as necessary.

-The International Hotels Group have a Holiday Inn Express hotel at Redditch, about 7 miles away and there are five Premier Inn hotels within 10 miles.
-If searching for a Holiday Inn, be sure to put 'Alcester UK' in the search box, or you may get results from the USA.
+The International Hotels Group have a Holiday Inn Express hotel at Nuneaton, about 2 miles away and there are Premier Inn hotels in Nuneaton (2 miles away) and Hinkley (4 miles) as well as several more in the Coventry area, around 10 miles away.
+If searching for a Holiday Inn, be sure to put 'Nuneaton' in the search box.
+If you try 'Arbury Park', you may get results from Australia.

 Weather for the show area

 The Met office seven-day forecast includes maximum, minimum and "feels like" temperatures, the likelihood of rain, wind direction, gusts and visibility: the latter can have an impact on the viability of displays.